Mick Cornett, Mayor of Oklahoma City, US

 Mick Cornett

-Mayor of Oklahoma City, US
+Mayor of Oklahoma City, USA

 By Andrew Stevens

 4 June 2010: Inspired by his own weight loss, Oklahoma City mayor Mick Cornett has spearheaded efforts to motivate his own city’s residents to lose excess pounds.
 The former sports and city hall reporter turned ad man has since his first election in 2004 overseen significant regeneration of the state capital’s downtown districts through innovative taxation and attracted new jobs and sports teams.
 Cornett is also a national leader of city governments for the US Conference of Mayors and the Republican mayoral forum.
 Mick Cornett was first runner-up in World Mayor 2010 and was awarded the World Mayor Commendation for services to his city.
+He has been longlisted for the 2014 World Mayor Prize.

 Cornett was born and raised in the city, the son of a postman and a schoolteacher.
 He graduated from its Putnam City High School in 1976, where he excelled in athletics.
 He then obtained a degree in journalism from the University of Oklahoma, where he later returned to teach the subject following a successful career in television and newspaper journalism in the city, including stints as a sports reporter and the city hall beat.
 Cornett remains involved in the business side of public relations as executive vice president at city ad firm Ackerman McQueen.
 The church-going mayor married his high school sweetheart Lisa, with whom he has three sons.